Acacia brownii, the Heath Wattle, is a small shrub reaching a height of one metre.

-The flowers are held in globular clusters with 12-30 flowers in each cluster and bright yellow.
-A single flower cluster is held in the axil of each phyllode.
+The very small, staminate flowers are held in globular clusters or heads with 12-30 flowers in each head, and bright yellow.
+Heads are produced singularly in the axil of each phyllode.
 Plants become covered with the bright yellow blooms in spring.
-Because the phyllodes are widely spaced the flowers are well displayed.
+Because the phyllodes are widely spaced, the flowers are well displayed.

 The pods may be curved or straight, leathery, with slight constrictions between seeds and frequently brittle with age.

 The Heath Wattle is widespread in eastern NSW as well as Queensland and Victoria.
 It grows in NSW commonly in the coastal subdivisons, spreading west through the tablelands and into the central western slopes.